fmerg/pymerkle/dev/rst-files/merkle-proofs.rst

                 'subhash': <str> or <bytes>
         }

-indicating request of a *consistency-proof*.
-In the first case, the provided *checksum* is thought of as the digest stored by some of the Merkle-tree's leaves, whereas in the second case *subhash* is thought of as the tree's root-hash at some previous moment.
+which indicates request of a *consistency proof*.
+In the first case, the provided checksum is thought of as the digest stored by some of the Merkle-tree's leaves, whereas in the second case *subhash* is thought of as the tree's root-hash at some previous moment.
-In either case, the provided value will be assumed by the Merkle-tree to be a hexadecimal, that is, a hexstring or hexdigest.
+In either case, the provided value will be assumed by the Merkle-tree to be hexadecimal, that is, a hexstring or hexdigest.
 For example, the challenge

 .. code-block:: python